 3 Layout Widgets

-Layout widgets give structure to a form.
+Layout widgets give structure to a page.
 They do not show data but provide a layout in which you can place other widgets that do.

 For more information, see Table (Document Template).